These are just my solutions: no guarantees they are correct!

 Three Cards

 Answer: 2/3.
-2 of the 3 blue sides have blue on the other side.
-You might think the odds are 50/50 because you could have one of two cards, but you actually get a side at random, not a card, so you are more likely to have the blue/blue card than the red/blue card.
+Two of the three blue sides have blue on the other side.
+You might think the chances are 1/2 because you could have one of two cards, but you actually get a side at random, not a card, so you are more likely to have the blue/blue card than the red/blue card.

 Here is another way to think of it: When you pick a card at random,